 From the many books and documents I have read, the gathering took place on a bright autumn day with the sun shining in all its glory.
-Some wore suits while others were dressed in jackets, waistcoat, trousers, heavy boots and some with the legendary flat caps that were associated with the North East of England.
-Others amongst them were dressed in dark colored jackets with lighter colored trousers.
+Some wore suits while others were dressed in jackets, waistcoats, trousers, heavy boots, and some with the legendary flat caps that were associated with the North East of England.
+Others amongst them were dressed in dark-colored jackets with lighter-colored trousers.

-The global Great Depression in the 1930’s brought mean, lean years, particularly to North East England.
+The global Great Depression in the 1930s brought mean, lean years, particularly to North East England.
 Many families/people had to tighten their belts as unemployment and poverty became almost the norm.
 No town suffered like Jarrow.
 At one time there was more than 74% of the workforce unemployed.
-The latest figures issued, at the time, in March by the Ministry of Labour had put the work force at a staggering 51% out of work.
-Many towns up and down the country were also suffering high unemployment and poverty.
+The latest figures issued, at the time, in March by the Ministry of Labour had put the workforce at a staggering 51% out of work.
+Many towns up and down the country were also suffering from high unemployment and poverty.

 Situated on the North East coast between Hebburn and South Shields, Jarrow was in the grip of high unemployment and poverty so much so that the people had decided to take action, and so it was after a Service at Christ Church, the 200 hundred strong men and a dog, would walk the 282 miles to London to present their petition to Parliament.

-Today this journey would take us about 4-5 hours by car, yet here were individuals so sick and tired of no work they were willing to walk the distance to have their voice heard.
+Today this journey would take us about 4-5 hours by car, yet here were individuals so sick and tired of no work they were willing to walk the distance to have their voices heard.
 A distance of almost 300 miles (482.8km).
-Their march would take them through many towns, eventually arriving at Marble Arch on the 31 October, almost a month after leaving their home town of Jarrow.
+Their march would take them through many towns, eventually arriving at Marble Arch on 31 October, almost a month after leaving their hometown of Jarrow.

 Their life problems were not imagined.
 Only a few years earlier in 1933, the author J.B.
-Preistley on a visit to Jarrow commented on what he saw
+Priestley on a visit to Jarrow commented on what he saw

-Back in the 1850’s when Jarrow came into being, it was little more than a village if that.
-When brothers Charles Mark and George Palmer established their shipbuilding firm on the River Tyne Jarrow became a hive of employment, so much so workers from as far a field as Ireland came looking for work.
-Some years later in December of 1870 Charles Palmer would go on to build a hospital for the use of his workforce and success upon success would bring prosperity to the town.
-By the end of the century the population had grown ten-fold.
-The Palmer brothers expanded their business to include iron and steel manufacture which soon become recognized worldwide and from 1851 to 1933 Palmer’s built 900 vessels keeping well dated records of each transaction.
+Back in the 1850s when Jarrow came into being, it was little more than a village if that.
+When brothers Charles Mark and George Palmer established their shipbuilding firm on the River Tyne Jarrow became a hive of employment, so much so workers from as far afield as Ireland came looking for work.
+Some years later in December of 1870, Charles Palmer would go on to build a hospital for the use of his workforce, and success upon success would bring prosperity to the town.
+By the end of the century, the population had grown ten-fold.
+The Palmer brothers expanded their business to include iron and steel manufacturers which soon become recognized worldwide and from 1851 to 1933 Palmer’s built 900 vessels keeping well-dated records of each transaction.